Sonalikasingh17/DA6401_Assignment-01/README.md

     }
 }
-One can choose to select / modify/omit any of the hyperparameters above in the config dictionary.
+One can choose to select and modify any of the hyperparameters above in the config dictionary.

 ### Results:
-The neural network implemented, the maximum test accuracy reported was 88.08% on the Fashion MNIST dataset.
+The neural network implemented, the maximum test accuracy reported was 87.98% on the Fashion MNIST dataset.
 One of the model configuration chosen to be the best is as follows:

 Number of Hidden Layers - 3
 Number of Hidden Neurons - 128